Dartmouth Professor in the Arts & Sciences

 Kathy did her undergraduate work at Drew University, where she majored in mathematics, biology, lacrosse and field hockey (not necessarily in that order!).
 As a graduate student at the Center for Limnology at the University of Wisconsin at Madison, she studied the effects of nutrient enrichment and food web structure on freshwater plankton communities using a combination of simulation modeling, in situ mesocosms, and whole-lake experiments.
 After graduation, Kathy joined the first cohort of postdoctoral researchers at the National Center for Ecological Analysis and Synthesis in Santa Barbara, California, where she conducted independent research on early warning indicators and participated in the “Intrinsic and extrinsic variability in community dynamics” and “Analysis of relationships between productivity and diversity“ working groups.
 She joined the faculty in the Department of Biological Sciences at Dartmouth in 1998 and began teaching courses in ecology and biostatistics while continuing to conduct research on freshwater plankton.

-Over the past decade, Kathy’s research program has expanded to include projects in environmental microbiology, epidemiology, and public environmental health.
+While at Dartmouth, Kathy’s research program expanded to include projects in environmental microbiology, epidemiology, and public environmental health.
 Her current research projects include investigating the causes and consequences of cyanobacterial blooms in low nutrient lakes using a variety of tools and approaches.
 Nascent projects include collaborations with her students to evaluate how scientific content is presented in the media.